Back to HNW Rankings

 Recent Developments and Future Outlook

-For many years, Belgium has offered some interesting tax features for HNWIs emigrating to the country, such as the absence of capital gains taxation and wealth taxation as well as a relatively favourable gift tax regime.
-However, while these advantages still generally apply, some new legislative initiatives of the federal and Flemish governments are making Belgium slightly less attractive – or are at least making the situation more complex than it once was.
+For many years, Belgium has offered attractive tax features for HNWIs emigrating to the country, such as the absence of capital gains taxation and wealth taxation as well as a relatively favourable gift tax regime.
+While these advantages still generally apply, new legislative initiatives of the federal and Flemish governments are making Belgium slightly less attractive – or are at least making the situation more complex than it once was.

-At the regional level, the Flemish government has enacted an extension of the risk period applicable to indirect gifts from three to five years.
-For indirect gifts made after 1 January 2025, should the donor pass away within five years following the date of the gift, the transferred assets will be deemed to form part of the deceased’s estate and thus will be subject to inheritance tax.
-Furthermore, the Flemish government has expressed its intent to close certain loopholes in the tax system, which could have implications for private foundations and the preferential regime for family businesses.
+At the regional level, the Flemish government has enacted an extension of the 'risk period' applicable to indirect gifts from three to five years.
+For indirect gifts made after 1 January 2025, if the donor passes away within five years following the date of the gift, the transferred assets will be deemed part of the deceased’s estate and thus will be subject to inheritance tax.
+Furthermore, the Flemish government has expressed its intention to close certain loopholes in the tax system, which could have implications for private foundations and the preferential regime for family businesses.
 In the Walloon region, the new government has announced its intention to cut the inheritance tax rates in half as of 2028.